open-contracting/deploy/docs/reference/index.rst

 Root access
 ~~~~~~~~~~~

-Server owners (OCP) and server managers (Dogsbody) should have root access to all servers.
-Otherwise, only developers who are reasonably expected to deploy to a server should have root access to that server.
+Server owners (OCP) and server managers (Dogsbody for Linux, RBC for Windows) should have root access.
+Otherwise, only developers who are reasonably expected to deploy to a server should have root access to that server; anyone with root access can grant that developer root access.

+Root access should be :ref:`routinely reviewed<review-root-access>`.
 If a developer did not deploy (and was not granted root access) to a server within the last six months, their root access to that server should be revoked.

-If a developer intends to deploy to a server, anyone with root access can grant that developer root access to that server.

-Root access should be :ref:`routinely reviewed<review-root-access>`.

 Redash
 ~~~~~~

 There should be a minimum of two `admin <https://redash.open-contracting.org/groups/1>`__ members from OCP only.
 Users should belong to a single group.
 Non-admin staff of OCP should belong to the `unrestricted <https://redash.open-contracting.org/groups/5>`__ group.